var-mar/circular_knitic/README.md

 If you want to make a donation you can do in our PayPal account: varvarag@gmail.com

+We have publish some articles about this topic:
+- Knitic - The Revolution of Soft Digital Fabrication.
+DH 2013: 497-499 [http://dh2013.unl.edu/abstracts/ab-173.html]

 Opensourceecology had design some parts of the machine in parametric design in openscad: https://wiki.opensourceecology.org/wiki/CircularKnitic_Parametric